CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 1. Select **Switch to prevention mode** under **Overview** blade.

     ![](images/preventionmode.png)

+   >**Note**: Wait for the firewallpolicy to get updated before proceeding to next step.

 1. On the **myWAFPolicy** page, under settings, click on **Policy settings (1)** and you will notice that your block response status code is set to **403 (2)**.
 Enter **This is a rate limit test (3)** under the block response body and then click on **Save (4)**.

     ![](images/a111.png)